lovell/petra/README.md

 # petra

-Embed a caching, reverse HTTP proxy into an existing ES2015 application.
+Embed a reverse HTTP proxy into an existing ES6 application.

 Features:

-- Consistent hashing via the use of a hash ring
+- Filesystem-backed cache
 - Prevention of the thundering herd problem via a dogpile lock
 - Respects upstream Cache-Control headers

 Does not yet support:

 - [ ] Upstream authentication
-- [ ] Auto-discovery of nodes
 - [ ] Caching of full response headers
 - [ ] Use of If-Modified-Since